Asissharma5935/ecommerce-eda-PythonAnalysis/README.md

 ##### By combining data cleaning, visualization, and exploratory analysis, the project provides a clear view of both strengths and challenges in the store’s performance, enabling data-driven decision-making.

-**Objectives**

-->Data Cleaning & Preparation

-Load and preprocess the dataset to make it ready for analysis.

-Convert dates into usable formats (e.g., monthly sales tracking).

-->Sales Analysis

 # Business Questions / Objectives(KPIs)